Improving Communication Throughout Your Life.

 Q: Is the involvement of family members required?

 A: You need to bring a family member or communication partner with you but they do not need to be with you throughout the entire month-long duration of the intensive aphasia therapy program.
 They need to be there for at least the first day (July 28th) and the last day (August 29th).
 Additional family involvement is encouraged.
 We recommend against having family members involved full-time, however, as we wish to foster independence for our clients.

 Q: When should I register?

 A: The registration for our 2015 program is not yet open.
-Please check back to our website or call our office after October 15.
+Check back on our website or call our office on November 15th for further registration details.
 At that point, we will be taking names and contact information for people who are interested.
 Please note that our program has sold out early every year.
 To register, request an application package from us at firstname.lastname@example.org or by phone at 604-875-9100.
 Registration also requires payment of a non-refundable deposit of 50% of the $17,500 fee (2014 program price) at the time of registration along with a postdated cheque for the second non-refundable installment, along with various reports and questionnaires (which are outlined in the application package).

 Questions Commonly Received from Referring Speech-Language Pathologists